 Taking down your tarp is just as important as setting it up.
 Let’s assume the following: you’re travelling with two or more people, have a larger, hexagonal, trapezoidal or otherwise oddly shaped tarp and have to take it down in bad weather.
 If possible, you and your mates should know well in advance, i.e. before taking it down, how you plan on folding it, if it should be folded at all and who’s responsible for what.

 If you don’t figure out everybody’s roles beforehand, you’ll end up barking orders at one another whilst getting pelted by wind and rain.
-And if you’re both just set in your ways, it could get ugly!
-In other words, plan in advance, work together and most important of all: have fun and enjoy the beauty of the great outdoors!
+So, plan in advance, work together and most important of all: have fun and enjoy the beauty of the great outdoors!